TransSafetyNetwork/tsn-definitions/drafts/hate-groups.md

 ## About this document

 This document is open to feedback and revision via engaging via the [issue tracker for this document](https://github.com/TransSafetyNetwork/tsn-definitions/issues/1).
-Anonymous feedback can be delivered to @Chican3ry on Twitter or mallory@transsafety dot network for incorporation into future releases.
+Anonymous feedback can be delivered via email to mallory@transsafety dot network for incorporation into future releases.
 Please use the subject line “DTO feedback” to ensure that your feedback does not go missing.

 ### Author/Maintainer